sofianelatifi/sofianelatifi.github.io/teaching.md

 ## Teaching

 I am passionate about teaching and have contributed to higher education as a lecturer and teaching assistant at **ENSAE** and **Université Paris 1 – Panthéon Sorbonne**.
-My involvement extends to organizing academic events, such as seminars and reading groups at CREST.
+My involvement extends to organising academic events, such as seminars and reading groups at CREST.

 My teaching experience covers courses in sociology and quantitative methods.